novaframework/nova/docs/04_controllers.md

 `{status, StatusCode, ExtraHeaders}` Same as the above but with additional headers

 `{redirect, Route}` Returns a 302 togheter with a route to the user

-`{cowboy_req, Req}` This is a special return value that can be used if you want todo something extra that nova doesn't support but cowboy does.

 *Note; A controller does not need to have a corresponding view.*